 Because when we accumulate too much cholesterol in our body, it can set off a chain reaction that leads to oxidative stress, which eventually leads to the development of heart disease.

-It doesn’t even provide any support for the excretion of cholesterol from our body, and hence that is why some people who are on statin drugs but crappy diets end up with a controlled cholesterol level in their body, while their intestines continually re-absorb the waste cholesterol that their liver has dumped into their intestines for excretion via the faecal channel.
+We should not expect it to provide any support for the excretion of cholesterol from our body, and hence that is why some people who are on statin drugs but poor diets end up with a controlled cholesterol level in their body, while their intestines continually re-absorb the waste cholesterol that their liver has eliminated into their intestines for excretion via the faecal channel.

 Keep reading with a 7-day free trial